 Pyrograf I provides exceptional thermal conductivity, approaching the theoretical value of graphite, making it ideally suited to the most demanding thermal management applications.

 |Aluminum Heat Spreader||Composite Heat Spreader|

 The key attributes of Pyrograf-I composites are not only their superior thermal conductivity, but their low density for a very high mass specific thermal conductivity.
 This metric is especially critical for weight sensitive applications such as aircraft and satellites.

 VGCF is produced in a catalytic process from hydrocarbon gas.
 The purity of the carbon source and the mechanics of growth result in a highly graphitic fiber with physical properties approaching those of single-crystal graphite.
 The enhanced mechanical properties may enable engineered composites to be considered where previously only structural metals or advanced composites could be contemplated.

 Owing to the very high thermal conductivity of Pyrograf-I, the material is solely used for thermal management applications.
 Whether the material is incorporated into carbon-carbon composites, metal matrix composites, or polymer composites, Pyrograf-I can significantly enhance the thermal conductivity of the composite system it is used in.
 Applications for Pyograf-I include heat-spreaders for consumer electronics, aircraft, and aerospace platforms, as well as integrated gate bipolar transistors for automobiles.

-Contact Andy Palmer to discuss your thermal management project.
+Contact Patrick D. Lake to discuss Pyrograf-I or your thermal management needs.

 .
 M.S.
 Dresselhaus, G. Dresselhaus, K. Sugihara, I.L.
 Spain, H.A.
 Goldberg, Graphite Fibers and Filaments, Springer-Verlag, New York (1988).